Aran404/SpotAPI/README.md

-# Spotify Wrapper
+# SpotAPI

-Welcome to Spotify Wrapper!
+Welcome to SpotAPI!
 This Python library is designed to interact with the private and public Spotify APIs, emulating the requests typically made through a web browser.
 This wrapper provides a convenient way to access Spotify’s rich set of features programmatically.

 **Note**: This project is intended solely for educational purposes and should be used responsibly.
 Accessing private endpoints and scraping data without proper authorization may violate Spotify's terms of service